Why ride? Observations from the director

 - The facilities.
 We've got a good start/finish point, with large covered shelters to meet with riders both before and after the ride, ample parking, restrooms, and plenty of entertainment opportunities should you have family with you.

 - The t-shirt.
 What makes a good shirt?
-To me, one that has good graphic design, goes well with blue jeans (not white!), is a super high-quality shirt (we use Zorrel quick-dry in men's and women's cuts), and is clearly a cycling event shirt (so you can impress folks that you're an endurance athlete, of course).
+To me, one that has good graphic design, goes well with blue jeans (not white!), is a super high-quality shirt (we use Zorrel quick-dry and Next Level cotton shirts in both men's and women's cuts), and is clearly a cycling event shirt (so you can impress folks that you're an endurance athlete, of course).
 See the Artwork page for this year's and prior year's designs.
 I'm hoping it will be a shirt you'll enjoy wearing for years to come.

 - The food.
 You don't have to ride for long to realize that a big part of a good event is good food.
-We'll have good food.
-We'll have ample Le Bleu water and sports drink at all sag stops and at Harris Park.
-We'll have bagels from Panera Bread, bananas, cookies, fig newtons, Little Debbie snacks, soft drinks, and more.
-And (drum roll...) we'll have burritos from Moe's Southwest Grill and chocolate milk from Maoloa Milk.
+We'll have good food, and lots of it.
+We'll have ample water and sports drink at all rest stops and at Harris Park.
+We'll have bagels from Panera Bread, bananas, cookies, fig newtons, Little Debbie snacks, soft drinks, and much more.
 This is a ride you can easily gain weight on.

 - The date.
 I have purposely picked the first Sunday in May.
 It's when lots of riders are gearing up for the season and training for rides such as Mount Mitchell.
 The weather should be warm enough but not oppressively hot, and there are few other established rides on that date.